thewoolleyman/workspaces-server-setup/workspaces_agent_setup.md

     --set config.token=YOUR_TOKEN_VALUE \
     --set config.kasAddress=wss://127.0.0.1/-/kubernetes-agent/
 ```
-- NOTE: My server is not connected to the internet, so it needs some special configs:
+- NOTE: If your gitlab server is not connected to the internet, the helm command needs some special config in `extraArgs`
+  (NOTE: not fully tested, I subsequently connected my server to the internet):
 ```
 helm upgrade --install workspaces-agent gitlab/gitlab-agent \
     --namespace gitlab-agent-workspaces-agent \